Southampton-RSG-Training/industry-skills-agile-training/episodes/15-working-with-clients.md

 ![Photo by zhendong wang on Unsplash](fig/speaking_different_languages.jpg){alt='photo of speach bubbles with words in different languages'}

+**Scenario:**
 You’re in a meeting with a client and explain, *“We’re planning to refactor the backend and upgrade the framework so we can implement the auth flow asynchronously.
-That should make deployments cleaner.”*
-The client nods politely but later admits they didn’t understand a word.
+That should make deployments cleaner.”* The client nods politely but later admits they didn’t understand a word.
 They leave the meeting unclear on what's being done, why it's needed, or how it affects their goals.

 This kind of miscommunication is surprisingly common.
-It stems from the **Expert Awareness Gap**, a disconnect where technical professionals assume non-technical stakeholders share their understanding of concepts that have become second nature.
+It stems from the **Expert Awareness Gap** (also known as the Curse of Knowledge), a disconnect between experts and non-experts, where the expert unintentionally assumes that others share their knowledge, context, or mental models, when they do not.
+This is because experts internalise concepts so deeply that they become automatic and invisible to them.
+In this context, software engineers may assume non-technical stakeholders share their understanding of technical concepts that have become second nature.
 As a result, clients may feel confused, excluded, or unsure how to make informed decisions.

 ![Photo by Denny Luan on Unsplash](fig/bridge_the_gap.jpg){alt='Lizard jumping across a large gap'}